apache/skywalking-cli/README.md

           endpoint: ""                                          # Optional.
 Endpoint of the service, if any
           message: "Upgrade from {fromVersion} to {toVersion}"  # Optional.
 The message of the event
           parameters: ""                                        # Optional.
 The parameters in the message, if any
+          layer: "GENERAL"                                      # Required.
+Name of the layer to which the event belongs (case-insensitive)

       # your package / deployment steps...
 ```